ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-06-13-Webverlabs-Challenge-Deployware-Command-Injection.md

 <img width="1743" height="757" alt="image" src="https://github.com/user-attachments/assets/1dc19a82-4aef-4d03-baa4-bda99342b365" />

-We do , and we see that the query made to our is : service=git-upload-pack .
+We do , and we see that the query made to our server is : service=git-upload-pack .

 Few assumptions here , the server is running a git command in the backend , so we can try to inject other commands to see we the server runs them as well .
 I tried a bunch of commands injection payloads :